Newton Earp

-Early life and Civil War service
+Early life

 Newton was born in Ohio County, Kentucky, to Nicholas Earp and his first wife, Abigail Storm.
 His mother died when he was two.
-Newton Earp, and half-brothers James and Virgil, were close for their entire lives.
-He married Jennie (last name unknown) in 1854.
-She died before 1887.
+Newton Earp and half-brothers James and Virgil were close for their entire lives.
 He ran against his younger half-brother Wyatt for the office of constable.
 The Earps may have hoped to keep the job in the family one way or another.
 Wyatt won by 137 votes to Newton's 108, but their father Nicholas lost the election for justice of the peace in a very close four-way race.

+Civil War

 Following the outbreak of the Civil War, Earp enlisted in the Union Army (along with both James and Virgil) in 1861.
 His brother James, fighting in the 17th Illinois Infantry Regiment, suffered a serious shoulder wound at the Engagement at Fredericktown, in October 1861, and returned home early.
 Virgil and Newton, however, served the entire war.

 Newton Earp served with Company F of the Fourth Cavalry, Iowa Volunteers.
 He was promoted to fourth sergeant on January 1, 1865.

 Newton mustered out of the Army on June 26, 1865, in Louisville, Kentucky.